Champions Online: Development

-The game's announcement followed the cancellation of Cryptic Studios' Marvel Universe Online as well as the sale of their Intellectual Properties City of Heroes and City of Villains to developer and publisher NCsoft in November 2007.
-On February 28, 2008, Cryptic Studios announced they had purchased the entire Champions intellectual property, licensing the rights to publish the 6th edition back to former owner Hero Games.
+The game's announcement followed the cancellation of Cryptic Studios' Marvel Universe Online as well as the sale of their intellectual properties City of Heroes and City of Villains to developer and publisher NCsoft in November 2007.
+On February 28, 2008, Cryptic Studios announced they had purchased the entire Champions intellectual property, licensing the rights to publish the 6th edition back to the former owner Hero Games.
 The 6th edition books synergistically allowed players to adapt their Champions Online characters to the pen-and-paper roleplaying game.

 On July 10, 2008, 2K Games announced they would be publishing the game.
 Registration for the closed beta testing period was announced on October 10, 2008.
 However, on December 17, 2008, 2K Games officially dropped the publishing of the game due to the takeover of Cryptic Studios by Atari.
 Atari then developed and published the game along with the ongoing development of Star Trek Online.

-Release was originally set for July 14, but on May 16, 2009, Cryptic Studios announced that Champions Online would be delayed and the game was officially released September 1.
+The release was originally set for July 14, but on May 16, 2009, Cryptic Studios announced that Champions Online would be delayed and the game was officially released September 1.
 Executive producer and design director Bill Roper cited that the team needed more time to implement important features that the beta test group felt were necessary at launch.

-As announced by Cryptic Studios in July 2009, the game includes micro-transaction purchases.
+As announced by Cryptic Studios in July 2009, the game includes microtransaction purchases.
 Most items available for purchase are vanity items that do not affect gameplay, such as costume pieces and in-game action figures.
 All items purchased are available to all characters on the account.